IBMAppModernization/spring-petclinic-openshift-postgresql/readme.md

 In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
 A similar setup is provided for PostgreSQL in case a persistent database configuration is needed.
-Note that whenever the database type is changed, the app needs to be run with a different profile: `spring.profiles.active=postgresql for PostgreSQL.
+Note that whenever the database type is changed, the app needs to be run with a different profile: `spring.profiles.active=postgresql` for PostgreSQL.
+In this fork we use the ENV variable **SPRING_PROFILES_ACTIVE** to control the active profile.

 ## Working with Petclinic in your IDE